 - Housing assistance - Receive access to emergency shelter through the use of local hotels and motels.
 Also receive assistance in the form of 1st month rent.

-- Referrals to other programs - Work with a counselor to learn about other local charities and non-profits.
+- Referrals to other programs - Work with a counselor to learn about other local charities and non-profit, both locally and nationally.
 Also, counselors can refer you to Washington and federal government programs.

 The Salvation Army of Yakima County is another place to turn to for help.
 Call them at 509-453-3139.
 Some of the programs offered by this agency include.

 - Family Service Office - This resources can offer emergency food, pharmaceutical, clothing, housing and shelter, heating and energy bill assistance, and cash grants.
 Help is available to qualified families and individuals depending on available resources and funding.

 - Christmas and Holiday Assistance - Access the "Toy and Joy Shop” in which free toys and food are provided for underprivileged families and individuals.

 - Senior center - Work with a counselor and receive programs tailored for seniors

 - Youth programs - The Yakima Salvation Army also runs several programs for youth and children.
 Access day and child care, and other services.

 - Several other emergency assistance programs and social services are offered, even including free school items.
 Read Yakima Salvation Army assistance programs.

 St Vincent Center, which is located in Union Gap Washington (phone (509) 457 - 5112), offers a limited rent assistance program that may be able to provide short-term assistance to prevent eviction.
 There may be funds for paying security deposits or 1st month's rent to help the homeless obtain housing and cash vouchers to pay for short-term shelter in local hotels or motels.
 Click here to find other rent assistance programs.